MicrosoftDocs/edge-developer/microsoft-edge/webview2/release-notes/archive.md

 ---
 # Archived Release Notes for the WebView2 SDK

-These Release Notes provide information about new features and bug fixes that are included in the WebView2 Release SDK, for older releases.
+These Release Notes provide information about added features and bug fixes that are included in the WebView2 Release SDK and the WebView2 Prerelease SDK, for older releases.

 <!-- ====================================================================== -->